If I ever get lost or have to Bug Out in the wilderness, I hope that it will be near a stream, lake, or another water source.

 You hang the mesh nets in a windy, foggy area.
 The nets collect the water and funnel it towards a collection trough.

-Fog harvesting is still fairly new, so I haven’t been able to find any information about what type of net and material works best.
-However, it is worth keeping in mind – especially if you plan on bugging out in high altitudes.
+Fog harvesting is still fairly new, so I haven’t found any information about what type of net and material works best.
+However, it is worth remembering – especially if you plan on bugging out in high altitudes.

 Find Water